celo-org/developer-tooling/packages/docs/sdk/docs/explorer/classes/block_explorer.BlockExplorer.md

 ▸ **getContractMappingFromSourcify**(`address`): `Promise`\<`undefined` \| [`ContractMapping`](../interfaces/base.ContractMapping.md)\>

-Returns the ContractMapping for the contract at that address, or undefined by looking up the contract address in Sourcify.
+Returns the ContractMapping for the contract at that address, or undefined by looking up the contract address on various contract verification services.

 #### Parameters